kkrac/ProSpec/Readme.txt

 * What does the package contain?

 ProSpec comes with the framework itself, and a small Sample application.
-You can find the the ProSpec.sln under \ProSpec and the Sample.sln under \ProSpec\Src\Sample if you want to open the application in isolation.
+You can find the the ProSpec.sln under \ProSpec and the Sample.sln under {...}\Src\Sample if you want to open the application in isolation.
-Otherwise, you can check the the Sample projects in the same ProSpec solution.
+Otherwise, you can see the Sample projects in the same ProSpec solution.

-* What to bear in mind before starting to play with the Sample app?
+* Pre-requisites to run tests in Sample App:

+1.- Install SQL Server Express edition
-The Sample app uses the ASP.NET built-in Dev server to run your tests.
+2.- Specify where ASP.NET built-in Dev server is installed.
+To do so, go to {...}\Src\Sample\Src\Sample.Configuration\Acceptance\ui.config
-Before you run the tests, you need to specify the correct path where the Dev server is installed in your machine and where you have the Sample app.
-You can do so by modiyfing the following file:

-\ProSpec\Src\Sample\Src\Sample.Configuration\Acceptance\ui.config

-There, look for the tag <serverPath> and update it accordingly.
-And modify the <physicalPath> to specify where the Sample App resides in your machine too.
+and modify the following node accordingly:

+<serverPath>C:\Program Files (x86)\Common Files\microsoft shared\DevServer\10.0\WebDev.WebServer20.EXE</serverPath>

+3.- Go to {...}\Src\Sample\Setup\Database and execute RestoreDb.bat.
+That will restore the database that comes with the example

 * Ok, I did this.
 Now, how do I run the tests?

-Go to the folder \ProSpec\Src\Sample\Build and look for the file Run.Browser.Tests.bat.
+Go to the folder {...}\Src\Sample\Build and look for the file Run.Browser.Tests.bat.

 Run it.
-And check for the report generate under \ProSpec\Src\Sample\Reports\Acceptance\UI\Browser.
+And check for the report generate under {...}\Src\Sample\Reports\Acceptance\UI\Browser.

-* Is that it?
-That's it.
-Now start using ProSpec to write your own tests.
-Simple.
-Easy.
-Fast.